slarmoo/.github/profile/webServices/node/node.md

 ## Installing NVM and Node.js

-Your production environment web server comes with Node.js already install.
+Your production environment web server comes with Node.js already installed.
 However, you will need to install Node.js in your development environment if you have not already.
 The easiest way to install Node.js is to first install the `Node Version Manager` (NVM) and use it to install, and manage, Node.js.

 ### Installing on Windows